Ancient Global Empire Before the Catastrophe: A World Without Borders

 The Ancient Global Empire and a Unified Human Civilization

-Traces of this unity may still exist today in ancient structures, myths of a lost golden age, and unexplained technological remnants that seem far ahead of their officially assigned timelines.
+Traces of this unity may still exist in ancient structures, myths of a lost golden age, and unexplained technological remnants that appear to far predate officially established timelines.
+This overlaps with the “erased timelines” motif — where the physical world hints at a younger official chronology than it should.

 A Global Catastrophe That Ended the Ancient Global Empire

 The fall of the Ancient Global Empire was not gradual.
-It appears to have been sudden and devastating.
-A global catastrophe — whether a massive war, environmental collapse, energy failure, or a combination of events — destroyed the core of this civilization.
+It was apparently sudden and devastating.
+A global catastrophe — whether a major war, an ecological collapse, an energy crisis, or a combination of events — destroyed the core of this civilization.
+Infrastructure collapsed.
+Knowledge centers were lost.
+Communication between regions was severed.
+The survivors were scattered and isolated, forced to rebuild piecemeal rather than as a unified whole.

 This moment marked the true beginning of what we now call “civilizations” — not as progress, but as recovery from collapse.
+If parts of the past seem missing rather than unknown, the concept of the “Lost Century” helps explain how continuity can be maintained while mitigating the effects of upheaval.

 Division as a Tool of Control